PostHog/posthog.com/contents/blog/best-open-source-feature-flag-tools.md

 - **GitHub stars:** 9k
 - [Flagsmith on GitHub](https://github.com/Unleash/unleash)

 [Unleash](https://www.getunleash.io/) lets you safely test and release new features with defined rules.
-The platform removes pressure from developers and lets them play around with features safely.
-The [canary release](/tutorials/canary-release) feature allows you to strategically manage gradual rollouts, identify issues and use kill switches to roll back in seconds.
-Unleash is not an analytics platform, and you’ll need to connect a third-party platform to visualize analytics on experiments like A/B tests.
+The platform removes pressure from developers and lets them deploy features safely.
+The [canary release](/tutorials/canary-release) feature enables you to strategically manage gradual rollouts, identify issues, and use kill switches to roll back in seconds.
+Unleash is not an analytics platform, so you must connect a third-party platform to visualize analytics on usage or experiments.

 ### Supported SDKs